 Encourage them with a bit of a reward, like stickers or gold stars on their bulletin board after each time they wash their hands.
 “Once they hit a target number of gold stars, give them a small reward," says Dr. Zeichner.
 “With children, positive reinforcement for a job well done always works better than criticizing them for not doing it."

 Give your kids options.
 “We put out a few different hand washes for our kids so they can choose what they want to use each time," says Dr. Zeichner.
 “This gives them a degree of control and ownership, which can be empowering for them."
-For kid-friendly formulas, the MyKirei by KAO Yuzu Flower Foam Hand Wash dispenses a dose of cloud-like foam in the shape of a pretty yuzu flower, while the MyKirei by KAO Paw Print Foam Hand Wash pumps out the foam in the shape of an adorable puppy paw print.
+For kid-friendly formulas, the MyKirei by KAO Yuzu Flower Foam Hand Wash and dispenses a dose of cloud-like foam in the shape of a pretty yuzu flower, while the MyKirei by KAO Paw Print Foam Hand Wash pumps out the foam in the shape of an adorable puppy paw print.
 (Want to try both shapes?
 You can bundle both of the foam stamps together and see which works best for your family).

 Repeat if necessary.
 “Examine your kids' hands after they come out of the bathroom, and walk them right back to the sink if you see that they didn't wash well enough—or at all," says Dr. Zeichner adds.
 Above all, be patient—it takes time for children to get into a routine.

 At first, you'll have to remind people in your house, both young and grown-up, to get into these habits, but before you know it, these tactics will become second nature to everyone, and the only thing you'll have to remember to do is restock the hand washes.

 When and how to wash your hands. https://www.cdc.gov/handwashing/when-how-handwashing.html

 Hand hygiene: Back to the basics of infection control. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3249958/